julelang/manual/src/getting-started/installation/compiling-from-source/build-scripts.md

 ### Linux
 ::: tip
-Ideal scripts for Linux: usally shellscripts (.sh).
+Ideal scripts for Linux: usually shellscripts (.sh).
 :::

 Using example for Bash: